 This initiates a rolling upgrade of the Docker swarm.
 Service state is maintained during and after the upgrade.
 Appropriately scaled services should not experience downtime during an upgrade.
 Single containers which are not part of services (for example, containers started with

 docker run) are not preserved during an upgrade.
 This is because they are not Docker services but are known only to the individual Docker engine where they are running.

 The upgrade process may take several minutes to complete.
 You can follow the progress of the upgrade either from the output of the upgrade command or from the Azure UI by going to the Azure UI blades corresponding to the Virtual Machine Scale Sets hosting your manager and worker nodes.
 The URL for the Azure UI blades corresponding to your subscription and resource group is printed in the output of upgrade command above.
 They follow the following format:

-[resource-group] are placeholders which will be replaced by
+[resource-group] are placeholders which are replaced by

 After the upgrade, the IP address and the port needed to SSH into the manager nodes do not change.
 However, the host identity of the manager nodes does change as the VMs get reimaged.
 So when you try to SSH in after a successful upgrade, your SSH client may suspect a Man-In-The-Middle attack.
-You will need to delete the old entries in your SSH client’s store [typically
+You need to delete the old entries in your SSH client’s store [typically

 ~/.ssh/known_hosts] for new SSH connections to succeed to the upgraded manager nodes.